Soil moisture sensor – Watermark probe

 Cable length: 150 cm

-The sensor’s durability is provided by a perforated stainless steel casing, which is secured at the ends with a plastic material.
+The sensor consists of an electrode located in a granulated matrix (of gypsum), coated with a hydrophilic material that ensures good water exchange with the surrounding soil, and its strength is provided by a perforated stainless steel casing, which is attached at the ends with plastic material.

-100 – 200 cb: Soil becomes too dry for maximum yields.
+100 – 200 cb = Soil becomes too dry for maximum yields

-For a quote, send an inquiry to [email protected] Or call provided number 097 649 9425
+For an offer, send an inquiry to [email protected] or call 097 649 9425

 Other products